orientechnologies/orientdb-labs/Security-OrientDB-New-Security-Features.md

 # New Security Features - OrientDB

 ## Overview
-The new security features in OrientDB (introduced in release 2.2) provide an extensible framework for adding external authenticators, password validation, LDAP import of database roles and users, and advanced auditing capabilities.
+The new security features in OrientDB (introduced in release 2.2) provide an extensible framework for adding external authenticators, password validation, LDAP import of database roles and users, advanced auditing capabilities, and syslog support.

 The new security system uses a JSON configuration file, located in the *config* directory.
 The default name of the file is *security.json*, but it can be overridden by setting the "server.security.file" property in *orientdb-server-config.xml* or by setting the global server property, "server.security.file".